Menu

 SEC Adopts JOBS Act Amendments

 The SEC is required to make inflation adjustments to certain JOBS Act rules at least once every five years.
-The latest thresholds were approved March 31.

 Inflation-Adjusted Amounts in Rule 100 of Regulation Crowdfunding (Offering Maximum and Investment Limits)